Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Conclusion

 \section{Conclusion}

 In this paper, we formulate a constrained MDP problem with a set of peak constraints.
-By using a modified reward function, we convert the problem into a modified bounded and unconstrained RL problem and propose a novel model-free algorithm.
+By using a modified reward function, we convert the problem into an unconstrained RL problem and propose a novel model-free algorithm.
 This paper proves our algorithm can achieve $\epsilon$-optimal objective and constraint violations.
-We note this is the first result of PAC analysis for CMDP with peak constraints when the state evolution and the constraint functions are unknown.
-The result is applied to an energy harvesting communication link, and the proposed algorithm is shown to be close to the non-causal optimal solution.
+We note this is the first result of PAC analysis for PCMDP when the state evolution and the constraint functions are unknown.
+The result is applied to an energy harvesting communication link and a single machine scheduling with deadline, and the proposed algorithm is shown to be close to the non-causal optimal solution.